Don’t worry

 Average Read Time: 5 minutes 10 seconds

-Wedding Planner Pet Peeves
+List of Common Wedding Vendor Pet Peeves

 So you have already gone through the process of interviewing & hiring a wedding planner.
 They do things like tell everyone where to sit & help problem solve any situations that pop up.
 How could there be something that bugs this angel?!
 Well, there is, and we are about to tell you all about it.